-Alison Bailey Smith has created nine giant sculptures of plants made using repurposed materials such as garden hose, food packaging, yoga mats, light fittings and toothpaste tubes.
+In 2022, Alison Bailey Smith created nine giant sculptures of plants made using repurposed materials such as garden hose, food packaging, yoga mats, light fittings and toothpaste tubes.
 The eight wildflowers and one grass depicted by the sculptures are all native to Wirral.
 Alison was supported in making the flower bases and welding them by Wirral Met Engineering and Construction Departments.
-The sculptures will be touring schools and parks over the summer, having already appeared at the Eco Art In The Park launch day at Leasowe Lighthouse with children from Castleway Primary School, and at Heswall Primary School’s Science In The Sunshine event.
+The sculptures toured schools and parks over the summer, having already appeared at the Eco Art In The Park launch day at Leasowe Lighthouse with children from Castleway Primary School, and at Heswall Primary School’s Science In The Sunshine event.

 Where To See The Flower Sculptures

 In 2022 the Sculptures visited North Wirral Coastal Park, with Castleway Primary School; Science In The Sunshine at Heswall Primary School; Heswall Primary School Butterfly Garden; St James Garden, Tollemache Road, Birkenhead; Summer Strum Festival at Happy Times Activities, Moreton; Moreton in Bloom; New Ferry Butterfly Park; St Mary’s Catholic College Open Evening; Christ Church CE Primary Birkenhead; Mersey Park Primary School; Holy Apostles and Martyrs Community Garden; Leverhulme Summer Cycle.

 2nd May – 5th May – West Kirby Primary School